-The crop variety Galaxy-13 was cultivated in the experimental field of Ayub Agriculture Research Institute Faisalabad.
+The crop variety 11183 was cultivated in the experimental field of Ayub Agriculture Research Institute Faisalabad.
 The sowing time of wheat is a very important factor.
 The time of sowing of wheat is directly related to yield and quality of grain produced.

-According to Table - 3.1 and Chapter-3 (Results and Discussion), the crop was sown at the proper time in November.
+According to Table - 3.1 and Chapter-3 (Results and Discussion), the crop was sown at the proper time.
 Amount of seed cultivated per acre was 50 kg which is sufficient for the crop cultivated in November.
-Fertilizer intake was also enough i.e., 1 bag SOP and 1.5 bags DAP at the time of sowing was added to the crop.
-Only trace amount of rainfall was reported in the month of November and December.
-Normal to below normal precipitation was observed in January and February when the crop was at the middle stage of its growth.
-During the heading, flowering and milk maturity stages in the month of March considerable amount precipitation was observed.
-Especially at the start of milk maturity stage a very heavy precipitation spell accompanied with hail storm and gusty winds caused crop lodging to some extent.
-March received largely above normal precipitation.
-Below normal rainfall was reported in April.
-Irrigation was made 3 times during the season which mostly fulfilled the water requirement of the crop.
-Day and night time temperatures observed normal to slightly above normal range.
-RH was observed to be slightly below normal throughout the crop life.
-However ETo remained below normal during crop's growth period.
+Fertilizer intake was also enough i.e., 2 bags DAP, 1bag Potash and 2 bags of urea at the time of sowing was added to the crop.
+No rainfall was reported till third leaf stage.
+Normal rainfall was observed in the shooting and flowering stages.
+Below normal precipitation was observed during the crop cycle and that is why irrigation was made five times during the crop season which mostly fulfilled the water requirement of the crop.
+Day and night time temperatures also observed mostly above normal range.
+RH was observed below normal throughout the crop life however ETo remained normal to above normal, but below normal during December and January.
 As a result normal moisture content of soil in major root zone was observed during most of the crop life thus contributing to normal crop's growth, development.
-Air and soil temperature regime remained normal to slightly above normal for most of the crop's period, which also favored crop growth at all stages.
-Total heat units consumed by the wheat crop were 1839 accumulated from germination to full maturity in 148 days.
-On average 12.4 heat units were consumed by the crop per day.
-Normally these heat units are consumed in 140 days at the rate of 11.6 heat units per day, which shows that the crop reached to full maturity almost in normal thermal time.
-From figure 3.9 it is clear that crop consumed normal to above normal heat units except two vegetative stages of flowering and maturity during which slightly below normal heat units were consumed so that these phases completed later than normal time.
-As a whole the crop took eight more days (148) to reach maturity than normal time span of 140 days.
+The crop water requirement increased in the third leaf and wax maturity stage.
+The wind speed never exceeded the whole life cycle which was favorable to the plant growth.
+Total heat units consumed by the wheat crop were 1815 accumulated from germination to full maturity in 139 days.
+On average 13 heat units were consumed by the crop per day.
+Normally these heat units are consumed in 140 days at the rate of 11.6 heat units per day, which shows that the crop reached to full maturity almost in normal time.
+From figure 3.9 it is clear that crop consumed normal to below normal heat units except during emergence, third leaf and wax maturity stages in which it consumed above normal heat units.
+As a whole the crop took one day less (139) to reach maturity than normal time span of 140 days.

 Excess of weeds also play important role in yield's reduction as weeds consume considerable amount of moisture and other soil nutrients and negatively affect crop's growth at the same time.
 But this issue can be resolved by proper and timely use of recommended varieties of weedicides.
-During 2015-16 recommended weedicides operations were performed in time, which also reinforced crop's growth and production.
+During 2016-17 recommended weedicides operations were performed in time, which also reinforced crop's growth and production.
 No pest or viral attack was observed on the crop during its life cycle.